Structure Learning for Directed Trees: Bounding the Identifiability Gap

 Applying this iteration scheme, until no such node can be found, results in two reduced graphs $\cG_R=(V_R,\cE_R)$ and $\tilde \cG_R=(V_R,\tilde \cE_R)$.
 These reduced graphs cannot be empty, for that would only happen if $\tilde \cG = \cG$.
 Further, they have identical vertices but different edges.
 And they can be categorized into one of three cases.
 To do so, consider a node $L$ that is a sink node, i.e., a node without children, in $\cG_R$ and consider its parent in $\cG_R$.
 Now, considering $\tilde{\cG}_R$, one of the following conditions must hold: the parent is also a parent of $L$ in $\tilde{\cG}_R$ (we then call it $Z$), the parent is not connected to $L$ in $\tilde{\cG}_R$ (we then call it $W$), or the parent is a child of $L$ in $\tilde{\cG}_R$ (we then call it $Y$).
 Figure~\ref{fig:reducedSubgraphs} visualizes these three scenarios.

 We can now obtain bounds for each of the three case individually.
 For the case with a node $Z$ (a `staying parent'), define

-We show that the score gap can then be lower bounded by $\min_{(z,l,o)\in \Pi_Z(\cG)} I(X_z;X_o|X_l)$ (see \Cref{lm:ScoreGapCaseOne}).
-Intuitively, $I(X_z;X_o|X_l)$ quantifies the strength of the connection between $z$ and $o$, when conditioning on $l$ (which does not lie on the path between $z$ and $o$.
+The entropy score gap can then be lower bounded by $\min_{(z,l,o)\in \Pi_Z(\cG)} I(X_z;X_o|X_l)$ (see \Cref{lm:ScoreGapCaseOne}).
+Intuitively, $I(X_z;X_o|X_l)$ quantifies the strength of the connection between $z$ and $o$, when conditioning on $l$ (which does not lie on the path between $z$ and $o$).
 This is a non-local bound in that it does not constrain the length of the path connecting $z$ and $o$.
 Analyzing or bounding this term might be difficult.
-We will see in \ref{sec:GaussianLocalization} that this part is not needed in the Gaussian case.
+We will see in \Cref{sec:GaussianLocalization} that this part is not needed for causal additive tree models with Gaussian noise.

 For the case with a node $W$ (`removing parent'), define

 This case results in the lower bound $\min_{(w,l,o)\in \Pi_W(\cG)} I(X_w;X_l|X_o)$ (see \Cref{lm:ScoreGapCaseTwo}).
 Here, $w$ is a parent of $l$ and $o$ is directly connected to $w$.
 Intuitively, $I(X_w;X_l|X_o)$ quantifies the strength of the edge $w \rightarrow l$.
 We condition on $o$ but that node is not directly connected to $l$ (only via $w$).
 For the first two cases, faithfulness \citep{spirtes2000causation} implies that these terms are non-zero and bounding them away from zero reminds of strong faithfulness \citep{ZhangStrongFaithful}.
 However, in the second case, one considers individual edges, which reminds more of a strong version of causal minimality \citep{spirtes2000causation, peters2017elements}.